GironsLopez/GironsLopez.github.io/cv/index.md

 <div class="line-separator"></div>

-*I am a postdoctoral researcher in Hydrology working on the development of the HBV model for alpine areas.
-My research interests are on the interactions and feedbacks between the hydrological and social dimensions of flood risk management, on the use of innovative data types for flood estimation, and on the spatial and temporal scales of hydrological processes.*
+*I am a hydrologist with an interdisciplinary background working as postdoctoral researcher at the University of Zurich.
+I aim at contributing to build up knowledge and understanding about water related issues to make society more resilient and sustainable.
+I believe in continuous learning and communication and I am also interested in societal behaviour and data analysis.
+Everything is connected!*

 <div class="line-separator"></div>